 A break-in is classified by the Australian Bureau of Statistics as “An act of unauthorised forced entry into a home or other private residence.
 Includes forced entry to a caravan (if the caravan was the person's permanent residence), garage, shed or any detached secure building such as games/hobby rooms or granny flats.”

 In 2017 in New South Wales, 1.5% of homes had an attempted break-in, with a total of 43,400 incidents being reported.
-Victoria saw 2.1% of households, with a total of 48,600 homes and Queensland 2.2% of households and a total of 40,700 homes.
+Victoria saw 1.6% of households, with a total of 39,200 homes and Queensland 2.5% of households and a total of 47,500 homes.
+The Australian average for break-ins was 2.5% of all households.
 Of the items stolen cash, laptops, jewellery, cameras, and phones made up the top five.
 See the image to the right for the number of break-ins by state in 2017.

 The good news is that over the past decade Australia has seen a steady reduction in the number of break-ins across the country.
-According to a survey of DUMA (Drug Use Monitoring in Australia) detainees, some of the reasons believed for this were; Improved security, changes to policing, increased affluence, and increased imprisonment.
+According to a survey of DUMA (Drug Use Monitoring in Australia) detainees, some of the reasons believed for this were; Improved security, changes to policing, increased affluence, increased imprisonment, changes to drug use and changes in the market for stolen goods.
 With the highest number of them (31%) saying that improved security was the biggest deterrent.

 Of these detainees, they identified two main focus areas when prospecting.
 Lack of activity around the property and visibility/attractiveness of a residence.
 Now that we’re coming into the holiday season, we urge you to create a safer place at your place by keeping your security doors locked with a key, instead of just using the snib function.